-A flat tax rate is exactly what it sounds like—it's flat and even across the board.
+A flat tax rate is exactly that—flat and even across the board.
 All taxpayers pay the same rate regardless of how much they earn.
-The concept has a lot of support and has also met with as much opposition.
+The concept has a lot of support but has also met with as much opposition.

 A Comparison of Flat Tax States

 Tax concepts are rarely black and white, and specific rules can differ among the states that have adopted a flat tax system.

 - Colorado: 4.63%.
 Colorado passed legislation in 2016 to provide a $5,000 tax credit for electric vehicles but offered no standard deduction or personal exemptions.